 In between, the pitch shifts are perfect as the two advance and retreat along their own paths.
 Ironically, that is the show’s one minor flaw.
 It is easy to forget, when the actors are sometimes only inches apart, that they are years apart in the narrative.
 It often feels that we are merely witnessing a couple who just aren’t suited to each other at all.
 He’s looking forward, she’s looking back, and this unintentional self-centredness occasionally leaves us cold.
 It is only when you make a conscious effort to return to the theme that you reconnect.

-But the performers consistently manage to sweep this minor distraction away with the vivid brush strokes of their charisma and talent.
-Backed by the sheer energy of Musical Director, George Dyer, and the five-piece band, the music has us spellbound; even when the emotional magic doesn’t quite strike a chord.
+Yet the performances consistently manage to sweep this slight distraction away with their charisma and talent.
+Backed by the sheer energy of Musical Director, George Dyer, and the five-piece band, we are spellbound, and our belief in the magic of musical theatre is unquestionably reaffirmed.